maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

 Clean project organization

-These skills are essential for real-world Python development.
+These concepts are essential for real-world Python development.

-✍️ Author
+✍️ AUTHOR

 Maryam Fatima